 TARGET collaborates with industry partners, Principal Investigators and academic steering committee members to create peer-reviewed abstracts and manuscripts that address scientific gaps in knowledge.
 TARGET abstracts are presented at national and international scientific conferences and submitted to high-quality peer reviewed journals.

 TARGET is committed to ensuring that all activities performed by, or on behalf of, TARGET meet the highest quality/ethical standards and are performed in compliance with applicable regulatory requirements.
 TARGET has implemented an efficient and effective Quality Management System, with a focus on data quality, in order to provide regulatory-grade data to partners.
 The TARGET data management and statistics team is responsible for the development and maintenance of the databases for each of our TARGET Communities, as well as the analysis and reporting of the data.
 TARGET utilizes innovative methodologies for predictive analytics and machine learning, epidemiology, biostatistics, and data visualization to provide robust and informative solutions for our partners’ needs.

 TARGET's technology assists community-focused abstractors to review electronic medical records, where much of the health information is captured in an unstructured format.
 Data is curated according to pre-defined guidelines to maximize consistency and quality of our data.
 Once entered, numerous edit checks are implemented, and medications and events are coded using medical dictionaries common to the regulatory environment (e.g. MedDRA, WHODRUG).
 Data of critical importance are further monitored against the source medical records for accuracy, consistent with the community-specific monitoring guidelines.

-TARGET supplements the data available from medical records with periodic assessments of patient reported outcomes.
+TARGET supplements the data available from medical records with periodic assessments of PRO measures.
 This includes multiple validated surveys specifically chosen for each disease to elucidate patient well-being and disease status.